manuelmeurer/docs.avohq.io/docs/3.0/fields/array.md

 ## Summary of Data Fetching Hierarchy

-When using `has_many` with `array: true`, Avo will fetch data in the following order:
+When using an array field, Avo will fetch data in the following order:

 1. Use data returned by the **block** provided in the field.
 2. Fetch data from the **associated model method** (e.g., `Course#attendees`).
 3. Fall back to the **`records` method** defined in the resource.